marimontefusco/marimontefusco/README.md

 - ⚡ I’m studying web development and programming languages to become a Front-end Developer
 - ⚡ I’m currently learning Java/Spring and improving my HTML CSS JS codes
 - ⚡ I'm also diving into Angular!
-- ⚡ Other things about myself: Fashion Design Degree, 3 cats, 1 dog, lots and lots of plants!
+- ⚡ Other things about myself: Fashion Design Degree, 3 cats, 1 dog, loooots and lots of plants!
 - ⚡ Feel free to contact me!

 <br>